cookiecutter/cookiecutter-django/docs/deployment-with-docker.rst

 Once you are ready with your initial setup, you want to make sure that your application is run by a process manager to survive reboots and auto restarts in case of an error.
 You can use the process manager you are most familiar with.
-All it needs to do is to run `docker-compose up` in your projects root directory.
+All it needs to do is to run `docker-compose -f production.yml up` in your projects root directory.

 If you are using `supervisor`, you can use this file as a starting point::

     [program:{{cookiecutter.project_slug}}]
-    command=docker-compose up
+    command=docker-compose -f production.yml up
     directory=/path/to/{{cookiecutter.project_slug}}
     redirect_stderr=true
     autostart=true